ankane/the-ultimate-guide-to-ruby-timeouts/README.md

 Default: 60s connect timeout, 60s read timeout, 60s write timeout

-Write timeout can be set in [Ruby 2.6+](https://github.com/ruby/ruby/commit/bd7c46a7aa8b4f44ef683e22f469033b96d3dd5f).
 Read timeouts are retried once automatically for idempotent methods like `GET`.
-In Ruby 2.5+, you can set the number of retries with `http.max_retries = 1`.
+You can set the max number of retries with `http.max_retries = 1`.

 ### net/imap